-Mary and her husband work on international projects and have worked in the Maldives helping the government with skills development.
+Mary and her husband work on international projects and have travelled to many places in Spain.

 The Roman City of Tarraco

-The Scipio brothers, General Gnaeus and Publius, took it on themselves to make Tarraco, later Tarragona, strongly defensible and a first class deep water port.
-The evidence of their effort remain today.
-The fortifications especially on the seaward side are imposing and impressive and Hannibal would have had a terrible time reducing the wheat supply going to Rome.
+The Scipio brothers, General Gnaeus and Publius took it to make Tarraco, later Tarragona, strongly defensible and a first-class deepwater port.
+The evidence of their effort remains today.
+The fortifications, especially on the seaward side, are imposing and impressive, and Hannibal would have had a terrible time reducing the wheat supply going to Rome.

 Tarraco: The Roman City by the Sea